 My son/daughter needs to see a specialist and we have purchased the student health insurance.
 Do they need a referral?

 No, students are not required to obtain referrals to specialists, however, it is highly advised that they do as many conditions can be managed by the health center saving them hundreds of dollars.
-In addition, you must be very careful to read the exclusions on your policy. if the student should obtain services for a non-covered illness, reimbursement for the visit will be denied and the student held responsible for the bill.
+In addition, you must be very careful to read the exclusions on your policy.
+If the student should obtain services for a non-covered illness, reimbursement for the visit will be denied and the student held responsible for the bill.
 The specialists are not responsible to have knowledge of the exclusions from all insurance companies.
 The student health center will be happy to assist with interpretation of covered services and referrals.
-The current student health insurance pamphlet does not note this change, as it was printed in advance of this change.
 Please see the Student Health Insurance Website for more information.

 Who provides health care at the clinic?